Gender Justice League: History

 Gender Justice League was founded in 2012 by transgender activists and allies.
 In 2013 they organized the first Trans Pride Seattle, which has since taken place annually in June.

 Focuses

-SafeHouse Program
+Community Security Program

 Gender Justice League's Community Security Program provides safety planning, resource navigation, and financial assistance services to transgender and gender diverse people who have experienced gender-based violence in Washington State.

 Legal discrimination

 Public Accommodation

 One focus of Gender Justice League is curbing legislation that prohibits transgender individuals from using the bathroom that aligns with their gender identity rather than their sex assigned at birth, otherwise known as bathroom bills.
 Washington currently has a law that protects transgender individual's rights in public bathrooms, but GJL's activists are concerned about petitions that are trying to get rid of these laws and legal initiatives to overrule them.

 Name changes

 Gender Justice League has held legal clinics to help transgender individuals legally change their names.
 These clinics were specifically held between November 2016 and January 2017, due to the group's fear that newly elected president Donald Trump might revoke transgender individual's ability to legally change their names once he was inaugurated.
 These clinics invited volunteers from various LGBTQ+ law organizations to do pro bono work, and the clinics served as many as 200 individuals.
 A problem arose, however, as the Gender Justice League wanted to provide money to those trying to change their names, but were unable to due to their tax status.
 GJL organized with King County to be able to give individuals seeking a name change the money to do so without forfeiting their nonprofit status.